Home Motorhome hire in New Zealand

 Be aware that wild camping is prohibited in New Zealand.
 Legislation is strict on camping pitches in the country, and only “self contained” vehicles can park in free camping areas for the night.

-Self-contained vehicles are ā€œself sufficientā€.
+Self-contained vehicles are “self sufficient”.
 That is to say that the vehicle does not require external resources and must be able to contain its waste for a minimum of 3 days.
 Self-contained vehicles can be recognised by a blue sticker on the windshield.
 These are usually motorhomes.
 So if you rent a motorhome with this little blue sticker, no worries!
 You can choose to spend your nights on the free areas or go to paid campsites.

 To find the parking areas or campsites on your route, you can refer to the guide which is usually provided when you rent a vehicle.
-Alternatively, you can download the Wikicamp or Campermate apps, which list points of interest, campsites, rest areas, etc. This will be very useful to you during your stay.
+Alternatively, you can download the Wikicamp or Campermate apps, which list points of interest, campsites, rest areas, etc.

-What is the best season to visit New Zealand?
+Best season to visit New Zealand

 Best season: Spring and Autumn